Hebron Hills: Ottoman period

 In the 16th century, Mount Hebron came under Ottoman rule.
 Findings indicate that during the 17th and 18th centuries, Mount Hebron witnessed widespread violence, resulting in significant migrations and hegemony changes.
 Travelers' accounts from the late 17th to the early 19th century documented violence in the Hebron area, especially in its northern fringe, where conflicts between Hebron and Bethlehem districts led to the destruction of many villages.
 Limited information on southern Mount Hebron suggests a common practice of spending part of the year in caves and underground caverns.

 In the years before Muhammad Ali of Egypt took control of the Levant (1831-1840) and the following two decades, the area faced ongoing insecurity.
 The struggle for control over Mount Hebron between rival groups in Dura led to a violent conflict, drawing in nearby Bedouin tribes and prompting local residents to relocate to cave dwellings.

 In the 19th century, there were instances of peasants from Transjordan moving to Hebron, driven by long droughts in their home areas.
 This migration provided labor for growing grains commercially in the Bayt Jibrin area, not far from western Hebron.

 Both fellahin and Bedouins relied on their livestock as a form of "insurance" during droughts, prompting them to migrate following the rains and adopt a nomadic lifestyle not only in the Hebron Hills but also in other parts of Palestine.
 This phenomenon is particularly prevalent in Yatta and as-Samu, where droughts are frequent.
 Sometimes, this prolonged nomadism led to permanent migration to more hospitable areas.
 Consequently, rural communities from the Hebron Hills emerged in regions such as Nablus and Dothan in the northern West Bank, as well as in Wadi 'Ara and the Manasseh Hills.'

-1967 and after
+Modern era

 In recent times, several areas where traditional Palestinian herding communities live have been declared restricted military zones, forcing the displacement of many families.
-Several Israeli settlements have been established over the terrain.
-The Israeli military administration regards the area as a high priority for enforcing demolition orders regarding Palestinian dwellings.
+Several Israeli settlements have been established in the area.
+The Israeli military administration regards the area as a high priority for the demolition of Palestinian homes.

+The Palestinian population is frequently subjected to violence at the hands of the settler population, including arson attacks.